reduxjs/redux/docs/recipes/WritingTests.md

 - [jsdom](https://github.com/tmpvar/jsdom): An in-JavaScript implementation of the DOM.
 Jsdom allows us to run the tests without browser.

 - [Shallow rendering](http://facebook.github.io/react/docs/test-utils.html#shallow-rendering): The main idea of shallow rendering is to instantiate a component and get the result of its `render` method just a single level deep instead of rendering into a DOM.
-The result of shallow rendering is a [ReactElement](https://facebook.github.io/react/docs/glossary.html#react-elements) that means it is possible to access its children, props and test if it works as expected.
+The result of shallow rendering is a [ReactElement](https://facebook.github.io/react/docs/glossary.html#react-elements).
+That means it is possible to access its children, props and test if it works as expected.